code-differently/code-differently-24-q1/lesson_13/README.md

 ## Applying SOLID Principles (Bank ATM)

 Your task for this assignment is add enhancements to an ATM simulator.
 The [BankAtm][bankatm-file] is at the center of the model, allowing us to add one or more `CheckingAccount` instances and make withdrawals or deposits via cash or check.
-You will need to implement at least two of the following enhancements to the `BankAtm` class WITHOUT adding a new method.
+You will need to implement at least two of the following functional enhancements to the `BankAtm` class WITHOUT adding a new method.
 Note that you can update existing methods, however.

 ### Functional Requirements